YottaDB/YDBDoc/GTMAdminOps/packaging.rst

 .. parsed-literal::
    trap "" int quit        # terminate on SIGINT and SIGQUIT stty susp \000         # prevent <CTRL-Z> from sending SIGSUSP
-   # set environment variables needed by GT.M and by application, for example
+   # set environment variables needed by YottaDB and by application, for example
    export gtm_dist=...
    export gtmgbldir=...
    export gtmroutines=...